Before I share the best bookkeeping software I have compiled for you, do you have a list of requirements on hand?

 You can also schedule your reports.
 Its auto-function includes banking transactions, payment reminders, and email notifications.

-With all said, the software comes with certain limitations you should know.
-Since the ZohoBooks targets micro-business, there’s a monthly cap on how many entries you can record.
+With all that said, the software comes with certain limitations you should know about.
+Since ZohoBooks targets micro-businesses, there’s a monthly cap on how many entries you can record.

 If your company is scalable, ZohoBooks might not be the best choice for you.
 However, if you’re a sole proprietor or run a small enterprise, go for it.
 The software is extremely affordable and, like Xero, offers helpful add-ons.

-It’s a free tool that is geared toward small business owners who prefer a simple layout and possess little accounting knowledge.
+It’s a free tool that is geared toward small business owners who prefer a simple layout and have little accounting knowledge.

 Wave is cost-effective, user-friendly, and offers integration with multiple companies.
-You can go for a full-fledged accounting or merely send professional invoices.
+You can go for full-fledged accounting or simply send professional invoices.
 Wave provides both products.